Watermarking with Access Revocation

 session_idand the watermark ID.

-- The end user's player uses the playback URL that was retrieved from the content provider, to start playback by fetching content from Akamai.
+- The end user's player uses the playback URL that was retrieved from the service provider, to start playback by fetching content from Akamai.

-- When the watermarking vendor detects piracy or re-streaming, they pull the watermark ID from the content and communicate it to the content provider.
+- When the watermarking vendor detects piracy or re-streaming, they pull the watermark ID from the content and communicate it to the service provider.

-- At this point, either the watermarking vendor or the content provider can revoke access, using the session_idthat was set in the auth token.
+- At this point, either the watermarking vendor or the service provider can revoke access, using the session_idthat was set in the auth token.

 How to revoke access

 Here, we revoke access by blacklisting based on the session_id in an token that's been mapped to a “bad” WMT.
 You need to create an revocation list and add the offending auth token's